Angina in Women Can Be Different From Men

 Recognize the Signs, Seek Medical Treatment

 Recognizing the signs and seeking treatment is the first step.
-Understanding your risk factors, such as a family history, is also important to staying in tune with changes in your health.
+Understanding your risk factors, such as family history, is also important to stay aware of changes in your health.

 Learn more about heart disease: